5 MinsSept 30, 2021

 Most banks charge a pre-payment fee and hence, Paresh should carefully compare this with the interest he will save by pre-paying his personal loan in part or full before deciding.

 Axis Bank offers a range of Personal Loans tailored to meet the needs of most borrowers.
-You can calculate your EMIs with a personal loan calculator.
+You can calculate your EMIs with apersonal loan calculator and Axis Bank's EMI calculator.

 Disclaimer: The Source, a content creation and curation firm have authored this article.
 Axis Bank does not influence the views of the author in any way.
 Axis Bank and The Source shall not be responsible for any direct/indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
 Please consult your financial advisor before making any financial decision.